 The short answer, you can file the needed forms with the IRS yourself.
 Or you can ask for help.
 Feel free to schedule a call with us.
 If you prefer to do this yourself – we’ll gladly send you our guide, “Fixing a missed RMD in 5 Easy Steps”

-IRS missed RMD Penalty is 50% of the required distribution amount.
+Missing a required minimum distribution (RMD) from your IRA can be devastating and costly.
+Keep in mind the IRS missed RMD Penalty is 50% of the MISSED required distribution amount.
 Imagine you’re required minimum distribution (RMD) is $10,000 for a year and you forgot to take the distribution.
 What might the impact of this be?

 Let’s look at this:

-$10,000 was what you were to take out of your IRA
+The amount you were to withdraw from your IRA

-1,500 is all you get after that mistake and paying the IRS missed RMD penalty!
+Is all you get after that mistake and paying the IRS’s missed RMD penalty!

-How do we fix the IRS missed RMD penalty issue?
+How do you fix or correct the IRS missed RMD penalty issue?
 It might seem scary at first.
 We have a comprehensive checklist system that we use.
-One of the checklists allows us to work with you to correct this issue and possibly even avoid the penalty.
+One of the checklists allows us to work with you to correct this issue and POSSIBLY even avoid the penalty.
 You will always have to pay your taxes – can’t help you there!